Port Jervis NY Civil War Monument, Stephen Crane & a Lynching

 Port Jervis is a small city where New York, Pennsylvania, and New Jersey meet.
 The city has 8,775 residents according to the 2020, down by more than a thousand since the 1920s.
 The area is frequently hailed for its beauty, being surrounded by foothills of the Appalachian Mountains with the Delaware River flowing south of the city and the Neversink River flowing into the Delaware.

-A small settlement during the Colonial Period, the settlement was nearly whipped out during the Revolutionary War.
+A small settlement during the Colonial Period, the settlement was nearly whiped out during the Revolutionary War.
 In 1828, the Delaware and Hudson Canal was opened to provide transit for Pennsylvania coal through the area to the Hudson River and then down to New York City.
 Port Jervis saw steady growth in the decades before the Civil War as this became an important port on the canal.
 In 1851, the Erie Railroad opened a track linking Port Jervis with the emerging railroads spreading across the country.
 Many railroad workers made their home in Port Jervis.
-This later became the Erie Lackawanna Railroad.
-The first train to enter Port Jervis carried President Millard Fillmore, Secretary of State Daniel Webster, General Winfield Scott, and Senator William H. Seward.
+This train line later became the Erie Lackawanna Railroad.
+The first train to enter Port Jervis carried President Millard Fillmore, Secretary of State Daniel Webster, General Winfield Scott, and Senator William H. Seward, all major figures in the pre-war period.

 Many men from Port Jervis joined the Orange Blossom Regiment, the 124th New York Volunteer Regiment, during the Civil War.